scottgit/mentor-me/README.md

 All CSS styling was implemented *without* the use of a pre-built library other than a `normalize.css` from the `npm` install of `"normalize.css": "^8.0.1"`.
 Use of css variables via the `var(--property-name)` syntax was utilized on the `html` element to set up for later potential theming of colors on the site.

-Additionally, `svg` was utlized on the logo (exported from Adobe Illustrator) and re-configured to make it accessible via a CSS class and targeting of specific `polygon` (the outer big M and inner smaller M), like so:
+Additionally, `svg` was utlized on the logo (exported from Adobe Illustrator) and re-configured in a JavaScript file to make it accessible via a CSS class and targeting of specific `polygon` portions within the `svg` element (the outer big M and inner smaller M), like so:

 SVG
 ```js